giantswarm/docs/src/content/general/management-clusters/index.md

 There are a number of components that are not a part of a workload cluster release, such as our monitoring stack, or web UI.
 These components are deployed exclusively to the management cluster, and do not affect workload clusters.

-These components are deployed via app collections, which are a set of App Custom Resources, which are ultimately deployed via the App Platform.
+These components are deployed via app collections, which are a set of App custom resources, which are ultimately deployed via the App Platform.
 This collection contains the latest tagged version of each component, and is managed by our deployment component [draughtsman](https://github.com/giantswarm/draughtsman/).

 These management cluster-only components are tested on our internal management clusters before releases are cut.